2013: S.Africa: People sing: Shoot the Liberal instead of Shoot the Boer

 ‘Blown out of proportion’

-Muhammed Desai, co-ordinator of BDS SA, explained the use of the song to Wits Vuvuzela, saying: “Just like you would say ‘kill the Boer’ at a funeral during the eighties; it wasn’t about killing white people, it was used as a way of identifying with the apartheid regime.”
+Muhammed Desai, co-ordinator of BDS SA, explained the use of the song to Wits Vuvuzela, saying: “Just like you would say ‘kill the Boer’ at a funeral during the eighties; it wasn’t about killing people, it was used as a way of identifying with the apartheid regime.”

 “We support BDS South Africa’s right to protest but the behaviour of the protesters and Desai’s subsequent comments simply cannot be justified.
 We call on BDS South Africa to issue an unequivocal apology and to commit to stamping this out.”